Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Introduction

 \subsection{Hurwitz spaces}

 A {\em Hurwitz space} is a moduli space for $G$-covers of the punctured complex plane, where $G$ is a finite group.
+A thorough definition of these spaces will be given in \S\ref{se:definitions}; here we content ourselves with a brief description.

 Hurwitz spaces have vanishing higher homotopy groups; each component has fundamental group isomorphic to a subgroup of the Artin braid group $B_n$.
 The group $B_n$ is generated by elements $\sigma_i, 1 \leq i \leq n -1$, subject to the relations: A Hurwitz space can also be seen as the space of complex points of a {\em Hurwitz scheme} parametrizing branched covers of $\A^1$.
 Consequently, the study of Hurwitz spaces lies at the interface of algebraic geometry, topology, and combinatorial group theory.

 The majority of the present paper involves only the topology of the Hurwitz space, not its algebro-geometric aspects (e.g., its definition as a scheme over a ring of integers).
 We therefore start with a purely topological definition of Hurwitz space, in which we replace the complex plane by the unit disc $D = \{ (x,y) \in \R^2: x^2+y^2 \leq 1\}.$